weyoss/redis-smq/docs/api/message.md

 ### Message.prototype.setRetryThreshold()

-Set the number of times the message can be re-queued after failure.
+Set the number of times the message can be re-queued and delivered again after a failure.
+By default, message retry threshold is 3.

 ```javascript
 const { Message } = require('redis-smq');